 Deleana OtherBull is from the Crow and Northern Cheyenne tribes of Montana.
 Her diverse background and experience working within the non-profit sector has increased her capacity to meet the demands of the ever changing federal, state and tribal funding landscapes in the movement to end violence.

-Deleana most recently served as the Executive Director of the Coalition to Stop Violence Against Native Women, a member-driven tribal coalition of domestic and sexual violence providers, responders and community members that represent the broadest and most unified voice in advocating and collectively addressing violence against Native women and children across the region.
+Deleana is the Director of Tribal Sexual Assault Services and Initiatives for the New Mexico Coalition of Sexual Assault Programs.
+Before joining the New Mexico Coalition of Sexual Assault Programs, Deleana served as the Executive Director of the Coalition to Stop Violence Against Native Women, a member-driven tribal coalition of domestic and sexual violence providers, responders and community members that represent the broadest and most unified voice in advocating and collectively addressing violence against Native women and children across the region.

 Over the last 10 years, Deleana has focused her passion and work around tribal, state and federal program design, development, management and evaluation… specializing in Native non-profit programming.
 She has worked extensively at the national level with tribal communities across Indian Country and is passionate about Native youth and strength-based community engagement approaches.
 She concurrently holds a Bachelor of Arts in Creative Writing from the Institute of American Indian Arts and a B.A. in Psychology from the University of Arizona.